kmckee/blog/content/blog/traffic-light-build-indicator/index.md

 ---
-path: "/posts/2013/01/traffic-light-build-indicator/"
 date: "2013-01-06T23:48:04Z"
 title: "Traffic Light Build Indicator"
-categories: ["Projects"]
-tags: ["C#", "Jenkins", "Teensy"]
-excerpt: "Continuous integration is great, but it's only as effective as the visibility of the build status. ..."
 ---

 Continuous integration is great, but it's only as effective as the visibility of the build status.
 You can use things like email notifications or [Hudson Tray Tracker](http://code.google.com/p/hudson-tray-tracker/ "Hudson Tray Tracker") to help increase the visibility, but I wanted something physical that could radiate the current build status.
 Something everyone could see; even while you're grabbing a cup of coffee.
 So, I decided to try and make a traffic light build indicator.